-Keep an eye on your student email for updates on your student status.
+Check your student email regularly for updates on your student status.

 Students scoring below the official cutoff scores on the placement test will be assigned to the appropriate developmental course(s).
 These courses are designed to provide the student with the reading, writing, mathematics and keyboarding skills needed to enter a one- or two-year program at RichmondCC.